Posts

 Image

-When Athletes Exceed Their Limits: The Truth About Ultra-Endurance Sports Your body is an incredible machine.
+EXTREME ATHLETES: PUSHING THE LIMITS Your body is an incredible machine.
 It can adapt to almost anything you throw at it—even running 100 miles through the mountains or cycling across entire countries.
 But what happens when you push it to these extremes?
 Ultra-endurance athletes are conducting a massive experiment on their bodies.
 They're the people who look at a marathon and think, "That's just the warm-up."
 We're talking about 24-hour races, multi-day cycling events, and swims that cross entire channels.
 Their bodies adapt in fascinating—and sometimes concerning—ways.
 Take the heart, for instance.
 An ultra-athlete's heart reshapes, growing larger and stronger to handle the constant demand.
 Scientists call it "athlete's heart," which sounds scary but is usually just the body's way of adapting.
 Think of it like upgrading your car's engine to handle longer races.
-But like any upgrade, it has its own m...
+But like any upgrade, it has its own manual and warning lights.
+Muscles and...

 Image

-Aging adults recover well from exercise.
-Many people assume that getting older means a more prolonged and painful recovery after exercise, but new research from Lancaster University suggests otherwise.
+AGE OPTIMALLY: EXERCISE IS KEY Many people assume that getting older means a more prolonged and painful recovery after exercise, but new research from Lancaster University suggests otherwise.
 A study published in the Journal of Aging and Physical Activity challenges the widespread belief that aging muscles are more fragile and slower to heal.
 The findings offer encouraging news for adults over 35.
 The research shows that older adults and younger people tolerate exercise and report less muscle soreness following workouts.
 To put this in perspective, after analyzing data from 36 studies, researchers found that older adults experienced 34% less muscle soreness 48 hours after exercising, and 62% less soreness at the 72-hour mark, compared to younger participants.
 Creatine kinase measurements, an indicator of muscle damage, were also 28% lower in older adults each day after workouts.
-Dr. Lawrence Hayes, senior author of the study, noted, “These results overturn much of what ...
+Dr. Lawrence Hayes, senior author of the study, noted, “These results overturn much of what we previou...

 Image

-The Weekend Workout Revolution: Why Two Days of Exercise Might Be All You Need Good news for those who can't hit the gym daily: cramming your workouts into the weekend is as good for your health as spreading them throughout the week.
-A groundbreaking new study published in the Journal of the American Heart Association suggests that "weekend warriors" can reap the same life-extending benefits as daily exercisers – as long as they hit that magic number of 150 minutes of moderate to vigorous activity.
+WEEKEND WORKOUTS: ALL YOU NEED Good news for those who can't hit the gym daily: cramming your workouts into the weekend is as good for your health as spreading them throughout the week.
+A groundbreaking new study published in the Journal of the American Heart Association suggests that "weekend warriors" can reap the same life-extending benefits as daily exercisers, as long as they hit 150 minutes of moderate to vigorous activity.
 Think about it: that's just two-and-a-half hours total.
 You could knock that out with a long hike on Saturday and a pickup basketball game on Sunday.
 Or a couple of intense cycling sessions.
 The key isn't when you do it – you do it at all.
 The Science Behind the Sweat Researchers tracked more than 93,000 people in the UK using wrist-worn activity monitors (much more reliable than asking people to remember their workouts).
-They split participants into three groups: wee...
+They split participants into three groups: weekend warriors, regular exercisers, and those who barely moved.
+What th...

 Image